 Chapter 3: Unlocking the Atom

 This chapter introduces the concepts essential for understanding the structure of atoms.
-It emphasizes the definition of subatomic particles, formation of atomic models, determination of the atomic number and mass number of isotopes, and atomic variations.
+It emphasizes the definition of subatomic particles, formation of atomic models, determination of the atomic number, mass number, properties, and uses of isotopes.
 Lesson 1 explains the evolution of atomic models and structures proposed by various scientists.
 Further discussion on how these models and structures were improved over the page of time has also been explained in the lesson.
 The chapter discusses how these models evolved over time, incorporating improvements based on new discoveries.
 It also focuses on protons, neutrons, and electrons.
 In Lesson 2, the concepts of atomic number and mass number and the roles of subatomic particles in determining them are explained.
 Lesson 3 addresses and explains isotopes and their applications.
 It explains the formula for calculating the atomic mass of various atoms by considering their isotopes.

 Chapter 4: Electrons in Action